 THE URBANE MITTE AM GLEISDREIECK– A NEW CITY QUARTER IN THE HEART OF BERLIN.

 The Urbane Mitte Am Gleisdreieck fills one of Berlin’s last big gaps in the centre of the city.
 It links the Mitte, Schöneberg and Kreuzberg districts and forms a connecting bridge between the Park am Greisdreieck and the city.
 In doing so, the quarter combines old and new.
 A new part of the city is emerging from the fusion of listed train station and modern, forward-looking architecture.
 Its aim is to forge new links, bring people together and initiate new ideas.
-It is the intention to use this considerately designed urban development to create a quarter that offers neighbours, park visitors, businesses and their future employees a meaningful and inspiring environment in a healthy city setting by 2025.
+It is the intention to use this considerately designed urban development to create a quarter that offers neighbours, park visitors, businesses and their future employees a meaningful and inspiring environment in a healthy city setting by End of the 2020s.

 A COLOURFUL MIX